-Creating economic prosperity for all of Haiti’s citizens remains a challenge today.
-Haiti is the poorest country in the Western Hemisphere, with 59 percent of the population living below the national poverty line of US $2.41 per day, according to the most recent household survey (2012), and only 13 percent of the labor force in the formal sector.
-Despite this, World Council of Credit Unions’ (WOCCU) experience in Haiti demonstrates that Haitians do have money to save, even if deposits are small.
-However, accessing financial services poses another layer of challenges.
+Access to financial services can be challenging in Haiti, especially in rural areas.
 Reaching a financial institution requires paying high transport costs, as services are several hours away and concentrated in the main cities.
 Furthermore, financial institutions often lack liquidity and the capital needed to introduce new products and services tailored to both meet client demand and attract new clients to the sector.

-WOCCU has been working on increasing financial inclusion in Haiti for over nine years.
-This effort has culminated in the Accessible Finance Activity, funded by the United States Agency for International Development (USAID).
-This program supports both USAID’s objective of promoting a stable and economically viable Haiti, and the Central Bank of Haiti’s goal of creating a financially and economically more inclusive society by ensuring the greatest possible access to savings, credit, and other financial products and services.
-Building on knowledge gained under USAID’s previous financial inclusion project, HIFIVE implemented by WOCCU, the Accessible Finance Activity tackles financial access challenges through two primary objectives:
+WOCCU worked on increasing financial inclusion in Haiti for over nine years before the start of the Accessible Finance Activity, funded by the United States Agency for International Development (USAID).
+This program supported both USAID’s objective of promoting a stable and economically viable Haiti, and the Central Bank of Haiti’s goal of creating a financially and economically more inclusive society by ensuring the greatest possible access to savings, credit, and other financial products and services.
+Building on knowledge gained under USAID’s previous financial inclusion project, HIFIVE implemented by WOCCU, the Accessible Finance Activity tackled financial access challenges through two primary objectives:

 Expand financial services and products to rural areas through established groups and digital financial services (mainly field officer banking methodology).